waimea-znstrange/Monthly-Budget-Sorter/docs/_templates/README-example.md

-# ...
-Project
+# Monthly-Budget-Sorter Project

 ## Project Description

-This is an app that ...
+This is an app that allows users to

 The app has the following key features:
 - Feature one